Far future in fiction: Themes

 The concept of the far future is hard to define precisely, but a common element of such stories is to show the society that is "so completely transformed from the present day as to be almost unrecognizable".
 George Mann noted that the common themes in far future works are those of "entropy and dissolution".

-Future of human evolution is considered a classic theme, harkening to H.G.
+The future of human evolution is considered a classic theme, harkening to H.G.
 Wells' The Time Machine and its division of the human race into two subspecies, the Eloi and the Morlocks.
 Many later works build on this idea, exploring futures in which humans themselves evolve into post-material forms of energy or software, and this theme.

 Another recurring theme is the post-apocalyptic one, related to the Dying Earth genre, or the suppression of humanity by more powerful beings, such as robots, artificial intelligences, technologically advanced aliens, or god-like beings of pure energy.
 Where humanity is not being eradicated, space travel and time travel themes also make relatively frequent appearances, as tools of sufficiently advanced, future civilizations; the former theme also marks an overlap with the more epic works of the space opera genre.

-Some writers attempt to outline a future history of mankind or even the universe, with one of the first works attempting this being Olaf Stapledon, whose 1930 classic work was entitled Last and First Men: A Story of the Near and Far Future.
+Some writers attempt to outline a future history of humanity or even the universe, with one of the first works attempting this being Olaf Stapledon, whose 1930 classic work was entitled Last and First Men: A Story of the Near and Far Future.

 Sometimes the far future genre moves from science fiction to fantasy, showing a society where civilization has regressed to the point where older technologies are no longer understood and are seen as magic.
 This subgenre is sometimes known as the "far future fantasy" and partially overlaps with the science fantasy genre.
 At the same time, the relics of a technological past "protruding into a more primitive... landscape", a theme known as the "Ruined earth", have been described as "among the most potent of SF's icons".

 Dutch historian and sociologist Fred Polak distinguished between two categories of works about the future, "future of prophecy" and "future of destiny".
 The former is concerned about the present and uses the future as an opportunity to warn about the dangers of the present that should be avoided, often touching upon dystopian themes.
-The latter category is broader and concerned more with exploring philosophical themes such as Utopias, eschatology or the ultimate fate of the universe.
+The latter category is broader and concerned more with exploring philosophical themes such as utopias, eschatology or the ultimate fate of the universe.

 George Mann observed that this genre has produced "many excellent allegorical or moral tales".
 Russell Blackford concurred with this sentiment, however also noted that "some critics" have pointed to "essential conservatism" and "lack of social relevance" in far future narratives, as contrasted with near future ones, and those realistic predictions of far future are impossible, as humanity in the far future if it exists, is likely to be beyond our comprehension.